-Although overshadowed and usually overlooked by diving tourists passing through on their way to Milne Bay or New Britain, and contrary to what you would tend to expect so close to a capital city, the scuba diving around Port Moresby is actually very good and at times simply excellent…
+Diving Port Moresby – although overshadowed and usually overlooked by divers passing through on their way to Milne Bay, New Britain or New Ireland and, contrary to what you might expect so close to a capital city, there really is some very good diving in the Moresby area.

-The Rhinopias aphane – or Merlet’s scorpion fish to give it it’s common name – was only discovered in 1973 in New Caledonia, and the second find was made by Dinah Halstead in 1980 on the offshore Sunken Barrier Reef some 5 nautical miles from Port Moresby.
+The Rhinopias aphane – or Merlet’s scorpion fish to give it it’s common name – was first discovered in New Caledonia in 1973, and the second find was made by Dinah Halstead in 1980 on the offshore Sunken Barrier Reef some 5 nautical miles from Port Moresby.

 Commercial recreational scuba diving began in 1977 when Bob & Dinah Halstead launched Tropical Diving Adventures based from Bootless Bay using the 8.5m boat the MV Solatai.

 Bob & Dinah are synonymous with scuba diving in PNG, mainly because of their exploits in Milne Bay aboard their boat the MV Telita, but before they moved down the coast in 1986 they probably did more than any other individuals to explore, document and popularize the diving around Port Moresby.

 Together with the POMSAC, Bob & Dinah were instrumental in sinking the MV Parama, MV Jade and the Pacific Gas wrecks at Horseshoe Reef, which have become great dive sites – particularly the Pacific Gas.

 All this and much more has been documented superbly by long time Port Moresby diver Neil Whiting in his excellent book the Wrecks & Reefs of Port Moresby.